On this page:

 What is a microgrid?

 The Victorian Government is supporting and developing microgrids.
-A microgrid can be thought of as a small ‘subset’ of the electricity grid that provides energy generation and storage at a local level.
-They can incorporate renewable energy generation (for example, from solar panels or wind turbines) as well as battery energy storage.
+A microgrid can be thought of as a small ‘subset’ of the electricity grid that provides energy generation and storage to properties at a local level.

 Community Microgrid and Sustainable Energy Program

-The Community Microgrid and Sustainable Energy Program were announced in May 2021.
-It will support the installation of a mix of solar, batteries and other distributed energy resources for a range of buildings.
-These include essential service buildings, commercial and industrial buildings and households.
-The program will provide a reliable power supply and build energy-resilient rural communities.
+The Community Microgrid and Sustainable Energy Program was announced in May 2021 with $9.85 million allocated by the Victorian Government and a further $7.5 million from AusNet Services.
+It has supported the installation of a mix of solar, batteries and other distributed energy resources for a range of buildings.

 As more communities are looking to make energy work better for them, the studies investigated energy resilience solutions for towns, including:

-• Energy backup systems for essential services and community hubs, including:
+• energy backup systems for essential services and community hubs, including:

 Options focused on boosting network resilience in high-risk areas to ensure community relief hubs and key infrastructure maintain power during future extreme weather events.